Review of Neutral Naturalness: Abstract

 \section{Abstract}

-The hierarchy between the mass of the Higgs boson and larger mass scales becomes ever more puzzling as experiments push to higher energies.
-Neutral naturalness is the umbrella term for symmetry-based explanations for these hierarchies whose quark symmetry partners are not charged under the $SU(3)_c$ color gauge group of the Standard Model.
-Though the first manifestations of this idea predate the physics runs of the Large Hadron Collider, since the Higgs discovery this paradigm has grown and developed to include a wide variety of models, connections to intriguing collider signals, various dark matter candidates, intersections with astrophysics and cosmology, motivations for lattice studies, and ties to neutrinos and flavor.
-In this review we orient the reader within this growing literature and reveal interesting directions for further study.
+The hierarchy between the mass parameter of the Higgs boson and larger mass scales becomes ever more puzzling as experiments explore higher energies.
+Neutral naturalness is the umbrella term for symmetry-based explanations for these hierarchies whose quark symmetry partners are not charged under the SU(3)$_c$ color gauge group of the Standard Model.
+Though the first manifestations of this idea predate the physics runs of the Large Hadron Collider, since the Higgs discovery this paradigm has grown and developed to include a wide variety of concrete realizations with connections to intriguing collider signals.
+Determining the phenomenology of such models often requires the characterization\textemdash typically relying on lattice calculations\textemdash of a new confining gauge symmetry.
+This presents additional motivation to further develop our understanding of nonperturbative field theory as well as to pursue specific lattice studies.
+The wide range of suggested hidden sectors also produces a variety of dark matter candidates, intersections with astrophysics and cosmology, and ties to neutrinos and flavor.
+In this review, we orient the reader within both this growing collection of specific models and the physical phenomena they produce.
+We also survey the often less familiar dynamics of hidden-sector glueballs and quirks.
+In addition to providing a guide to past efforts, we reveal interesting directions for further study.